 Similarly, the country where your business is incorporated and operates tells the bank which laws and regulations your business needs to abide by, what licenses (if any) your business is required to hold, and the bank should assess your business.

-And yes, the bank will want to know that your business is legally allowed to operate, is in good standing, and is following any relevant laws.
+And yes, the bank will want to know that your business is legally allowed to operate.
+They also want to know the business is in good standing.
+And, they’ll want to know that it is following any relevant laws.
 So make sure you understand all of the relevant regulations, laws, and requirements in your own country before you start trying to open bank accounts elsewhere.

 After you’ve determined which countries are most optimal for banking, and understand the risks related to your country of incorporation, operations, and residency, your next challenge is proving your source of funds.